 How will I pay for hospice?

-Gilchrist Hospice Care services are covered by Medicare, Medicaid and most private insurers.
+Hospice is a Medicare entitlement program.
+Gilchrist Hospice Care services are covered at no cost by Medicare, Medicaid and most private insurers.
 A representative of Gilchrist Hospice Care will be able to help determine your coverage.
-Gilchrist Hospice Care provides care to all qualified individuals regardless of their ability to pay.

 Covered services include: